 Your rights to the property you’re living in depend on:

 - Who owns the home;

 - Whether you have made payments towards the mortgage or other costs; and

 - Whether you had an agreement that you would be entitled to part of the property.

-For couples who rented together, if you were not named on the rental agreement you will have no automatic right to stay if a partner left or ask you to leave.
-You would be left to apply to court for an order giving the right to occupy, the outcome of which is uncertain.
-If your ex partner owned your home, and there is no other agreement in place, you have no right to stay if they ask you to leave.
+For couples who rented together, if you were not named on the rental agreement you will have no automatic right to stay if a partner left or asked you to leave.
+You would be left to apply to the court for an order giving the right to occupy, the outcome of which is uncertain.
+If your ex-partner owned your home, and there is no other agreement in place, you have no right to stay if they ask you to leave.